RailCar Deals

 Center beams

-Similar to flat cars, center beams are railcars meant to carry building equipment and supplies in bundles.
+A type of flat car, center beams are railcars meant to carry building equipment and supplies in bundles.

 They are flat-bottomed, and a longitudinal I-beam runs down the center.
 This beam not only adds strength to the car, but it helps protect cargo from damage during transport.